zroe1/tinyfilter/README.md

 tinyfilter [^1] is the computer vision equivalent to Andrej Karpathy's <a href="https://github.com/karpathy/micrograd">micrograd</a>.
 It convert images into ASCII art using the principles of CNNs (convolutional neural networks).
 </br>
 Unlike other tools of its type, which map pixel darkness to an ASCII character, tinyfilter uses filters and convolution to detect features in an image and prints ASCII characters that correspond to them.
-This leads to much better results compared to other libraries for smaller images.
+This leads to much better results compared to other libraries, especially for smaller images.

 [^1]: For consistency, the first letter in "tinyfilter" is always lowercase, even when it begins a sentence.